 News Outlets and Social Media Might Be Stretching Scientific Truth

 What’s more dangerous than outright pseudoscience?
-The exaggeration of scientific truth by otherwise reliable sources, probably.
-Oftentimes, these outlets don’t intend to mislead their followers, but rather can be a little bit too eager to share the latest ‘scientific’ news.
+The exaggeration of scientific truth by otherwise reliable sources, possibly.
+Oftentimes, news outlets and social media users don’t intend to mislead their followers, but rather can be a tad too eager to share the latest ‘scientific’ news.
 But once such information is released onto the internet, it becomes extremely difficult to reverse the damage.
 We take a look at some case studies that serve to highlight this pressing issue.

 First off, it definitely sounds too good to be true.
-It seems a bit of a stretch to claim that H2S could lower the risk of the listed diseases given that the gas is pretty toxic even at low concentrations.
+It seems a bit of a stretch to claim that H2S could lower the risk of the listed diseases, given that the gas is pretty toxic even at low concentrations.
 Secondly, the source wasn’t listed on the picture or in the comments.
 Finally, the grammatical error certainly didn’t help its cause.
 My interest was piqued, and I decided to scour the internet for the aforementioned ‘study’.

 It didn’t take too long for me to find that it wasn’t just going viral on social media, but similarly reported on ‘trustworthy’ news outlets too:

 CNET and TIME – to name just a couple of news outlets – gobbled this juicy piece of information up and posted almost identical articles detailing the health benefits of smelling farts.
-(Update: TIME has since amended their article to highlight this error – kudos to them!
-We all make mistakes.)
+(Update: TIME has since amended their article to highlight this error – kudos to them!)

 Although a little bit of a stretch, perhaps the claim could hold some credibility?
-It turns out that their studies had only gone as far as in vitro models and in mice (which is really exciting in itself) but not a single study or trial on humans.
+It turns out that their studies had only gone as far as in vitro models and in mice (which is exciting in itself) but not a single study or trial on humans.
 Thankfully the editors at the University of Exeter website caught on and included a footnote at the end of their news article debunking the claims that other news websites had conjured up.

 Most of us (myself included) first chance upon new discoveries not through a University’s ‘research news’ page but from popular sources with higher exposure.
 There are simply too many scientific journals and papers to scour through.
 The key is to filter the information fed to you through skeptical spectacles.
 If something sounds too good to be true, it probably is.

-For readers and viewers of your favorite news outlets and social media platforms, treat everything with a healthy dose of logical and rational thinking.
+So for readers and viewers of your favorite news outlets and social media platforms, treat everything with a healthy dose of logical and rational thinking.
 If something doesn’t seem to sit right, check its source, confirm the facts – be skeptical.
 And for those who share and communicate science, think about the people who visit your site or your blog, who trust the information that you provide, and challenge yourself to report only the scientific truth.